Om (1995 film): Plot

-Satya is reluctant, but is forced to lie at the court that Harish is the murderer by his family.
+Satya is reluctant but is forced to lie at the court that Harish is the murderer of his family.
 Distraught, Harish commits suicide in jail.
 Subsequently, Harish's and Madhu's mother dies from shock.
 Madhu planned vengeance against Ponna where she used Satya as a weapon to kill Ponna while also tarnishing Satya's life.
 Satya is also ousted by his father Sreekantha Shastri, where he joins hands with Jayaraj.
 In the present, Satya takes Madhu to propose to her, but Madhu stabs Satya and escapes.
-However, Satya arrives at Madhu's house alive where he takes Shashi to a room and quietly ask her to help him convince Madhu of his innocence.
-Shashi agrees, where the two orchestrate a drama and makes Madhu realize her mistake.
+However, Satya arrives at Madhu's house alive where he takes Shashi to a room and quietly asks her to help him convince Madhu of his innocence.
+Shashi agrees, and the two orchestrate a drama and make Madhu realize her mistake.
 Having seen Satya's family's condition, Madhu feels guilty and decides to change Satya to his past self.
 Meanwhile, Kutty and Ponna brainwash Rayan against Satya, leading to a gang war at the former's sister's wedding, but Satya executes the henchmen in front of his family.

-When the cops arrive, Madhu takes Satya and escape, but Satya's sister alliance is broken due to Satya's actions.
+When the cops arrive, Madhu takes Satya and escapes, but Satya's sister alliance is broken due to Satya's actions.
 Sreekantha Shastri performs a funeral, claiming that Satya is dead, which leads Satya heartbroken.
-Madhu tries to console Satya where she profess her love for him, and tells Satya to be his normal self, and she also tells about Rayan's involvement in the attack.
+Madhu tries to console Satya while professing her love for him and tells Satya to be his normal self, and she also tells him about Rayan's involvement in the attack.
 Enraged and ignorant of Madhu, Satya attacks Rayan at a restaurant but Rayan escapes.
 Madhu begins fasting till Satya changes his ways.
 Satya learns about Kutty's release from prison and his involvement in the death of Jayaraj and his gang members, so he hacks him to death at night.
 Madhu is admitted to the hospital where Satya meets her, but Rayan and his henchmen also arrive at the hospital.
-At this point in the film, the book's ending pages are missing, so the gangsters contact Shashi to know about the ending.
+At this point in the film, the book's ending pages are missing, so the gangsters contact Shashi to find out about the ending.

 Shashi takes them to a dhaba, where she reveals what happened at the hospital.
 At the hospital, Satya tells the gangsters to finish him, and he also promises Madhu that he will lead a life free from the underworld.
-After making the promise, Satya's leg is chopped and Madhu's face is half-burnt by the acid thrown by one of the goons.
+After making the promise, one of Satya's legs is chopped and Madhu's face is half-burnt by the acid thrown by one of the goons.
 Rayan and the others realize that Satya has changed, so they leave him to start a new life.
 It is revealed that Shashi brought them to Satya, who is a changed man, running a dhaba and leading a happy life with Madhu and his children.
-After seeing the happiness of Satya and his family, the gangsters realize their mistake and retire from the underworld to live a peaceful life with their families, with the film ends with a message on peace.
+After seeing the happiness of Satya and his family, the gangsters realize their mistake and retire from the underworld to live a peaceful life with their families, with the film ending with a message of peace.